Tim Burga – Biography

 Tim represents organized labor on the State of Ohio Global Markets Advisory Team, Industrial Commission Nominating Council, Industrial Commission Rules Committee, Bureau of Workers Compensation Nominating Council, AFL-CIO State Federation Advisory Council, the AFL-CIO Appalachian Council, and the Federal Reserve Bank’s Business Advisory Group.

 Prior to his work at the federation, Tim worked for the City of Marion, Ohio where he assisted in a successful effort to organize city workers to be represented by the United Steelworkers.
 Tim went on to become Vice President and President of Steelworkers local union 7856.
-After working for the City of Marion, Tim spent nine years on Capital Hill lobbying on workforce training issues.
+After working for the City of Marion, Tim spent nine years on Capitol Hill lobbying on workforce training issues.

 Tim holds a Bachelor of Arts degree from Ohio Wesleyan University where he graduated Cum Laude from the Arneson Institute of Applied Politics and was the recipient of the James J. Hearn Award for Public Service.